-Figure 18 - Call Flow - Query using Independent Service Bureau without the use of shared industry
+Figure 18 - Call Flow - Query using Independent Service Bureau

-infrastructure

-Editor’s Note: Each of these examples in Section 6 need use cases, provisioning, and call flow diagrams.

 Interoperability Between Aggregate and Per-TN Routing Data Approaches

-This section discusses how the two preciously discussed carrier routing approaches can co-exist (or potentially interwork) with each other.
+This section discusses how the two previously discussed carrier routing approaches can co-exist (or potentially interoperate) with each other.

-When considering interworking between carriers it is important to recognize that the interconnection process has a number of steps that are common.
+When considering interoperating between carriers it is important to recognize that the interconnection process has a number of steps that are common.
 For example:

 Interconnection agreements are formally negotiated between carriers on a bilateral basis.
 This negotiation process will lead to a formal agreement between the carriers on a number of key points related to the interconnection, including an agreed to mechanism for exchanging routing data.
 As a result, there is no need to define an approach where two carriers with arbitrary preferences interconnect and exchange data without first agreeing on the approach each will use.

 Under all scenarios being considered, carriers will use data from a variety of sources as input to their internal BSS/OSS to build and maintain an internal database for routing calls/sessions.
-Each carrier uses their own system, with their own algorithm(s), for this, and it is therefore out of scope for this NNI Task Force.
+Each carrier uses their own system, with their own algorithm(s), for this, and it is therefore out of scope for this IP_ NNI Task Force.
 The routing data defined in this document is an important enabler for interconnection, but it is just one of the data sources used by the carrier to construct their own routing tables.

 The key thing that differs between the proposed solutions is what specific data is to be exchanged between carriers as part of interconnection negotiation.
 This is an important aspect that has already been discussed in this document and it is assumed for this interoperability section.